TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 47/Ezekiel 47.20.md

 ---

-And the west side shall be the great sea, from the [south] border as far as over against the entrance of Hamath.
+The west side shall be the great sea, from the [south] border as far as over against the entrance of Hamath.
 This is the west side.